KevynUtopia/pseudo_lidar/README.md

 # Course Project for COMP 7404
 ### members:
+Wang Xinyi
+Au Yeuk Ling Daniel
+Lim Meng Jet
+Zhang Weiwen

+## Notes for COMP7404
+This is our reproduction PSMNET + AVOD based on corresponding official resource codes.
+We have resolved numerous bugs, errors, and version conflicts, and the final versions of PSMNET and AVOD that successfully reproduced the papers are presented in this repository.
+However, if you want to re-run the code on your own devices, there might still exists some issues about data paths, etc. If you would like to check the coding by executing it, please contact me if encountered any problems: wwzhang@connect.hku.hk

+Especially, for avod, please omit either source-version or psmnet-version of repo, and implement [our version ](https://github.com/KevynUtopia/avod) instead.

 ## Forked from: [Pseudo-LiDAR from Visual Depth Estimation: Bridging the Gap in 3D Object Detection for Autonomous Driving](https://github.com/mileyan/pseudo_lidar)

+## Original Paper Readme:
 This paper has been accpeted by Conference on Computer Vision and Pattern Recognition ([CVPR](http://cvpr2019.thecvf.com/)) 2019.

 [